Continuous-variable quantum cryptography with discrete alphabets: Composable security under collective Gaussian attacks

 Here, $H_{\text{min}}^{\epsilon_{\text{s}}}(l^{n}|E^{n})$ is the smooth min-entropy of Bob's variable $l$ conditioned on Eve's systems $E$, and $\mathrm{leak}_{\text{EC}}(n,\epsilon_\text{cor})$ is the classical information exchanged by the parties for EC (stored by Eve in her register).

-The uniform randomness $\epsilon_h$ and smoothing $\epsilon_s$ parameters define the secrecy of the protocol $ \epsilon_\text{sec}=\epsilon_h+\epsilon_s$ which, along with the EC parameter $\epsilon_\text{cor}$, defines the security parameter $\epsilon_\text{tot}= \epsilon_\text{cor}+\epsilon_\text{sec}$.
+The uniform randomness $\epsilon_\PP{\text{h}}$ and smoothing $\epsilon_\PP{\text{s}}$ parameters define the secrecy of the protocol $ \epsilon_\text{sec}=\epsilon_\PP{\text{h}}+\epsilon_\PP{\text{s}}$ which, along with the EC parameter $\epsilon_\text{cor}$, defines the security parameter $\epsilon_\text{tot}= \epsilon_\text{cor}+\epsilon_\text{sec}$.
 The latter bounds the trace distance $D$ of the state $\bar{\rho}^n$ (after privacy amplification) from the ideal output state $\rho_\text{id}$ of a QKD protocol, i.e., a classical-quantum state where the uniformly distributed classical registers of Alice and Bob are uncorrelated from Eve's systems~\cite{Portmann}.
 Each of the epsilon parameters introduced above can be considered to be very small.
 We take them of the order of $10^{-10}$.

-Eq.~(\ref{eeq2}) can be further simplified so as to be connected with the asymptotic secret key rate.
+Equation~(\ref{eeq2}) can be further simplified so as to be connected with the asymptotic secret key rate.
 In fact, we can further bound the smooth min entropy calculated in terms of $\tilde{\rho}^n$ with the smooth min entropy of the state before EC $\rho^{\otimes n}$, which is in a tensor-product form due to the fact that we assumed a collective attack.
-More precisely, we show the following (see Appendix~\ref{lemmass}, which revises derivations first appeared in Ref.~\cite{Cosmo_comp})
+More precisely, \PP{we exploit the following inequality~\cite{free_space}}:

-Here $p$ is the probability of successful EC, i.e., the probability that the protocol is not aborted after Alice and Bob have compared hashes of their sequences~\cite{Stefano_rev2}.
+Here $p$ is the probability of successful EC, i.e., the probability that the protocol is not aborted after Alice and Bob compared hashes of their sequences~\cite{Stefano_rev2}.
 The value of $1-p$ is given by the experimental frame error rate~\cite{LeoEXP}.
 Note that, even if the protocol does not abort (because the hashes are the same), Alice's and Bob's sequences are identical up to an error probability $\epsilon_\text{cor}$.

 The replacement in Eq.~(\ref{eeq3}) allows us to use the asymptotic equipartition property (AEP) theorem~\cite{AEP} so as to reduce the conditional smooth-min entropy of the tensor-product form $\rho^{\otimes n}$ to the conditional von Neumann entropy $S(l|E)_{\rho}$ of the single copy $\rho$.
-In particular, one may write the following~\cite{TomaThesis}
+In particular, one may write the following~\cite{TomaThesis}:

 where